GermanAngel/HelloWorld.py/README.md

 This is a simple Hello World program.

 ## Usage
-After starting the program, a little window appears in the upper left hand corner of your screen.
+After starting the program, a little window appears in the upper left hand corner of your screen.<br>
 Follow the instructions from the window.
 ![Alt text](./Screenshot_startscreen.png?raw=true "Start Screen")